-Sen. The Hon.
-L. Howai:-a land and building tax regime is a key pillar [Crosstalk] in all modern tax systems.
+Mr. Speaker, a land and building tax regime is a key pillar in all modern tax systems.
 Recurrent land and building taxes meet all the conditions of a good and fair tax.
 The backbone of a successful land and building tax is the proper valuation of properties within a transparent framework.
-[Crosstalk] This will require the property rolls being brought up to date.
-I propose to phase in these taxes over the period 2014 - 2017 [Crosstalk] during which time the properties will be valued [Crosstalk] and consultations will be held with all stakeholders.
+This will require the property rolls being brought up-to- date.
+I propose to phase in these taxes over the period 2014 to 2017 during which time the properties will be valued and consultations will be held with all stakeholders.